-We've waxed on about the Instant Pot for months now—its ability to whip up fall-off-the-bone chicken piccata at the press of a button, to make a simple pot of chili taste like it's been simmering for hours, and to turn canned crushed tomatoes into a decadent bolognese sauce.
-That said, every winter, there reaches a point when we've had our fill of starchy comfort foods and feel the urge to shelve the convenient kitchen appliance in the pursuit of meals that aren't so heavy.
+We've waxed on about the Instant Pot for months now.
+That said, every winter, we reach a point when we've had our fill of starchy comfort foods and feel the urge to shelve the convenient kitchen appliance in the pursuit of meals that aren't so heavy.
 Enter winter salads.

-Although spring is still months away (and we're impatiently awaiting the return of radishes, peas, and asparagus), there's still plenty seasonal winter fruits and veggies just begging to be drenched in delicious salad dressing available in the produce aisle.
-Spanning a pomegranate avocado salad with candied walnuts to a sweet potato noodle salad with creamy chipotle miso sauce, the winter salad recipes below are so delicious that they might just inspire you to unplug your slow cookers, crockpots, and yes, your Instant Pots, too.
+We may associate delicious produce with warmer months, but plenty of seasonal winter fruits and veggies are just begging to be drenched in delicious salad dressing.
+From a pomegranate avocado salad with candied walnuts to a sweet potato noodle salad with creamy chipotle miso sauce, these nine winter salad ideas are so delicious that they might just inspire you to unplug your slow cookers.

 Pomegranate Avocado Salad With Candied Walnuts

 Nothing says winter like fresh persimmons.
 The winter fruit's bright orange color and soft velvety texture really shine when paired with creamy, salty, funky blue cheese in this salad from Half Baked Harvest.
 The food blog's founder, Tieghan Gerard, says, "I know blue cheese is not for everyone, so if you'd like use to another cheese, I think crumbled goat cheese or feta cheese would both be delicious."